 - Information about the local area: If it is their first time in the area, a welcome note may also be a nice place to include some information about the local area and what to see and do during their stay.

-- Water: It’s so important to provide your guests with plenty of water throughout your festivities – more hydrated = more dancing!
+- Water: It’s so important to provide your guests with plenty of water throughout your festivities.

 - Mini bottles of alcohol: A little bottle of you and your fiancé’s favourite tipple (or one that you know your guest is a fan of) will be sure to keep your guests happy.
 Besides, who doesn’t like to start the party a little early!

-- A hangover kit: After they’ve spent the night cutting shapes on the dance floor, your guests will definitely be grateful for a little TLC the morning after your wedding.
+- A hangover kit: After a night on the dance floor, your guests will definitely be grateful for a little TLC the morning after your wedding.
 Include a small package of tissues, plasters, painkillers and any other little touches.

-- A itinerary: Drum up your guests’ excitement for your wedding day by including an itinerary of the activities and events you have planned.
-This is especially a good idea if you are having a weekend wedding and several days of celebrating!
+- A itinerary: Drum up excitement for the wedding weekend by including an itinerary of the activities and events you have planned.

 - Something for the little ones: If you are having kids at your wedding, why not put together a child-friendly pack to keep them entertained with some activities, snacks and a carton of juice?